ritterim/rimdev-blog/_posts/2017-02-15-using-stuntman-with-aspnet-mvc-video.md

 Now that we've answered our first question of "how does ASP.NET authentication work?" we begin to explore how Stuntman works to accelerate your local development process.

 So how does Stuntman work?
 Let's start with your basic ASP.NET MVC example.
 I'll first start by going into the new project dialog and creating a web application named "BasicExample".
 Then i'll select MVC as my starter template.
-Once my application is initialized, I will need to add references via Nuget.
+Once my application is initialized, I will need to add references via NuGet.

 The first reference is OWIN, since we're hosting in ASP.NET MVC application will need `Microsoft.Owin.Host.SystemWeb`.